Wednesday Oct. 4th

 Sept.
 12 – Dec.
 5, 2017

-This semester we will hold free workshops for both Chinese Calligraphy and Painting.
-Both of these traditional art forms use the same techniques.
-Please join us as we explore these ancient art forms while we create new and wonderful pieces.
+This semester we will hold free Chinese Calligraphy Workshops every Tuesday at 10am.
+Please join us as we explore this ancient art form.
+Learn how to create your own visually stunning piece of Chinese calligraphy while practicing the basic techniques that are the foundation of all Chinese brush art.
 All are welcome in the CIMason reading room in the East Building room 129.

 Sept.
 7 – Nov.
 30, 2017